Code-Institute-Submissions/rlopezba1-MilestoneProject2/README.md

     2. As a site visitor, I want to learn how to play.
     3. As a site visitor, I want to see how long I have left to finish
     4. As a site visitor, I want to put music and change the background

+## Changes I made throuought the project

+    - Initially, I wanted the information to appear right next to the game but I realized that in smaller devices, the cards were very small, so I opted to place all the options in a navigation bar so that small devices can play perfectly as the navigation bar collapses, and it is up to the user to see them or not.

 ## Features